Value of voluntary long term care for family reaches staggering amounts

 Why does this matter?
-The AARP has found that showed that a 50 year old or older family caregiver who leave the workforce to care for a parent forgoes, on average, $304,000 in lost salary and benefits over their lifetime.
+The AARP has found data that shows that a 50-year-old or older family caregiver who leaves the workforce to care for a parent forgoes, on average, $304,000 in lost salary and benefits over their lifetime.
 These estimates range from $283,716 for men to $324,044 for women.
 Being a caregiver can hurt women especially hard.
-Besides a higher amount in lost income as compared to men, women who are family caregivers are 2.5 times more likely than non-caregivers to live in poverty and five times more likely to receive Supplemental Security Income.
+Besides a higher amount in lost income compared to men, women who are family caregivers are 2.5 times more likely than non-caregivers to live in poverty and five times more likely to receive Supplemental Security Income.
 And 20 percent of employed women caregivers over 50 years old report symptoms of depression, compared to 8 percent of their non-caregiving peers.

 Here’s a look at what these long-term health care caregivers look like.